GuildOfWeavers/genSTARK/README.md

 | logger?            | An optional logger.
 The default logger prints output to the console, but it can be replaced with anything that complies with the Logger interface. |

 ### Security options
-Security option parameter should have the following form:
+Security options parameter should have the following form:

 | Property           | Description |
 | ------------------ | ----------- |